csula/cs3220-spring-2018/notes/labs/lab1.md

 In other word, your page structure should be set up correctly so that other page can just fill in the blank in the body area (template like).

-### about.html

-Keeping the same layout as the `index.html` above – as having the same header and footer.

-In the body area, please write up to 2 paragraph of what your game is about.

-### options.html

-Keeping the same laoyut as the `index.html` above – as having the same header and footer.

-In the body area, please add up a button to export game state and a button to import button game state.

-> We will not implement the functionality here just yet but the user interface
-> need to be there

 ### app.css